 While the Trump Administration is rolling back regulations that reduce climate pollution, a transformational counter-process is rolling forward in the Northwest.
 A biennial planning process by electric utilities is taking big strides toward the region’s clean energy goals.
-And, the process itself is undergoing a makeover that will enable even faster progress in the future.
+And, the utility planning process itself is undergoing a makeover that will enable even faster progress in the future.

 To meet the new requirements laid out in Oregon and Washington laws, each utility is writing a new Integrated Resource Plan to serve as the playbook for meeting the region’s power needs.